azizyahyaoui/Cpp_course/CPPLanguage.md

 > **- Character sequences:**
 > Arrays can also be used to store character strings, which we call **character arrays**.
 The syntax of
-> creating a charcter array in C/C++ language looks like this −
+> creating a character array in C/C++ language looks like this −
 > char charArrayName [arraySize];

 ```c++